 - Find out when and how others are willing to help.

 - Write down a schedule of dates, times, tasks and who has agreed to help.

 - Share the schedule with all of the people who will be helping you.

 Organize Your Helpers Online

 Loved ones, friends, coworkers and neighbors often want to provide support.
 Let them know what you need, as well as how and when they can help.
 You may find it difficult to ask for or accept assistance.
 But think about how willing you would be to help others in a similar situation.
 Allowing others to help may also help them deal with your cancer diagnosis.

-An easy way to organize and schedule helpers is through Lotsa Helping Hands.
+An easy way to organize and schedule helpers is by creating a LIVESTRONG Rally.
 This free online service offers a private calendar to share with your family and friends.
 It helps you keep loved ones updated on your health status.
 You and others can also share messages and photos.

 A good support system can help reduce stress.
 It can allow you to focus on your healing process.
 If you need help finding support, ask your health care provider to refer you to a social worker, counselor, patient navigator or support group that is right for you.